 El cheapo screen printing exposure unit that works like a charm!

-So what I use is a 500W halogen tube (note: do not get anything below this.
+So what I use is a in this exposure calculator (note: do not get anything below this.
 My initial 350W tube couldn’t produce enough heat) and flood lamp which you can get for under $30 $50 (this is upgraded model I could find on Amazon.
 Still cheap tho)

 Update: for prints bigger than A3 I use two of these side-by-side.